I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_state.md

 The port is re-authorizing for send operations.

-`SendControlState`
+`RcvAuthorizationState`

-The current control state of the port for send operations.
-This member must contain one of the
+The current authorization state of the port for receive operations.
+Ignore this member if the
+     <b>RcvControlState</b> member is set to
+     <b>NdisPortControlStateUncontrolled</b>.

-     following values:
+<b>RcvAuthorizationState</b> must contain one of the following values:

-#### NdisPortControlStateUnknown
+#### NdisPortAuthorizationUnknown

-The port's control state for send operations is unknown.
+The port's authorization state for receive operations is unknown.

+#### NdisPortAuthorized

+The port is authorized for receive operations.

-#### NdisPortControlStateControlled
+#### NdisPortUnauthorized

-The port is in a controlled state for send operations.
-That is, the port requires
+The port is not authorized for receive operations.
-       authorization.

-#### NdisPortControlStateUncontrolled
+#### NdisPortReauthorizing

-The port is in an uncontrolled state for send operations.
-That is, the port does not require
+The port is re-authorizing for receive operations.
-       authorization.

-`XmitLinkSpeed`

-The transmit link speed of the port, in bits per second.
-A value of -1 in this member indicates
-     that the transmit link speed is unknown.
+`Flags`

+Reserved for NDIS.

 ## Remarks
 The NDIS_PORT_STATE structure is used in the